Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Methodology

-Building upon insights from an earlier {Systematic Literature Review (SLR)} \cite{wang2023adaptive}, our research enhances the adaptation categories and integrates them into a single prototype that includes three primary types of adaptation: presentation adaptation, content adaptation, and behaviour adaptation.
-Details of the prototype can be found in \cite{wang2024adaptivep}.
+Building on the insights from an earlier SLR \cite{wang2023adaptive}, our research extends the adaptation categories and integrates them into a prototype that includes three primary types of adaptations: \textit{presentation adaptation, content adaptation, and behavior adaptation}.
+Details of the prototype can be found in \citet{wang2024adaptivep}.

-\textbf{\textit{Presentation adaptation}} is a crucial aspect of UI design, aiming to enhance user experience by modifying the UI appearance.
-This adaptation involves adjusting elements such as colour, positioning, and font size to better suit the user's preferences and needs.
-It is divided into two main categories: \emph{\textbf{1)} graphic design}: manipulates visual aspects, like theme, and layout; \emph{\textbf{2)} information architecture}: pertains to the structural organisation of information within the system.